 Watering in the morning reduces water loss from displacement by wind and rapid evaporation from direct sunlight.

-Consider spot watering localized dry spots instead of the entire lawn.
+Consider spot-watering localized dry spots instead of the entire lawn.

 As a general rule, keeping your lawn healthy requires 1 inch of water weekly, including rainfall.